TheSwanFactory/hclang/doc/Onward2017.md

 The program committee may identify certain papers with promising ideas as needing important revisions.
 These papers will be handled in one of two ways.
 They may get a shepherd, in the tradition followed by numerous conferences.
 Otherwise, they will be given a concrete set of goals to accomplish in the revision.
 In the latter case, the second submission must then be accompanied by a cover letter mapping the revision requests to specific parts of the paper; the program committee will use the cover letter and revised submission to arrive at a final decision.

 The second phase will only be used to elevate promising papers to the conference’s standard, not to require additional work of papers already deemed up to standard.

+## Instructions for Authors

+For fairness reasons, all submitted papers should conform to the formatting instructions.
+Submissions that violate these instructions may be rejected without review, at the discretion of the Program Chair.
+Onward!
+2017 is using double-blind submission.

+### Policy on Double Blind Review

+Onward!
+2017 is using a double-blind submission process.
+This means that authors will not know who reviewed their papers, and reviewers will not know who authored the papers they review.
+The aim of double-blind is to treat all papers with minimal bias.
+Authors must take the following actions to prepare their papers for double-blind reviewing:

+ * Remove identifying information (names, institutions, etc) from the author block of the first page of the paper.
+ * To the extent possible, when authors cite their own work, they should refer to it in the third person.
+ * To the extent possible, authors should remove any other potentially identifying information, such as acknowledgements.

+After submitting their review, reviewers will be able to see author identities.
+When the paper is accepted for publication, the camera-ready copy must not be blinded.

+See OOPSLA’s FAQ on double-blind reviewing for more information.
+Please contact the PC chair if you have any questions.

+### Format

+Submissions should use the [ACM acmart template](http://sigplan.org/Resources/Author/#acmart-format) with the sigplan option and 10 point font.
+All submissions should be in PDF format.

+If you are formatting your paper using LaTeX, you will need to set the 10pt option in the \documentclass command.
+If you are formatting your paper using Word, you may wish to use the provided Word template that supports this font size.
+Please include page numbers in your submission.
+Setting the review option in the LaTeX \documentclass command generates page numbers, and the anonymous option hides author names.
+Please also ensure that your submission is legible when printed on a black and white printer.
+In particular, please check that colors remain distinct and font sizes are legible.

+## Page Limit

+To ensure that papers stay focused on their core contributions, the main part of the paper (excluding bibliographic references) should be no longer than 13 pages.
+There is no page limit for bibliographic references and appendices, and, therefore, for the overall submission.
+However, reviewers are not obligated to read the appendices, so the main part of the paper should be self contained.
+If the paper is accepted, the final submission will be limited to 20 pages, including appendices.
+(The 13-page limit for the main body of the paper no longer applies.)